erc-dharma/project-documentation/website/editorial-conventions.md

 ###### Characters added by premodern scribe

 ```
-dha<add>rma</add>
+dha<add place="below" rend="mark">rma</add>
 ```

-Locus of insertion and eventual addition mark encoded by attributes.
+Attributes specify the locus of insertion and the presence of a scribal mark.

 ###### Characters deleted by premodern scribe but still legible

 ```
-dharma<del>ma</del>
+dharma<del rend="strikeout">ma</del>
 ```

-Manner of deletion encoded by attributes.
+The manner of deletion is assumed to be erasure; other indications of deletion are encoded in the attribute.
 If the deleted text is unclear or only tentatively legible, this is encoded and displayed normally (section 5).

 ###### Characters deleted by premodern scribe and no longer legible